-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards for the year ended 31 December 2020 for KORADO, a.s. (the "Company") and its subsidiaries (the "Group").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU for the year ended 31 December 2021 for KORADO, a.s. (the "Company") and its subsidiaries (the "Group").

 The Company was incorporated and is domiciled in the Czech Republic.
 The Company is a joint stock company limited by shares and was set up in accordance with Czech regulations.
 The Group's principal business activity is manufacturing, installing and repairing central heating and ventilation.
 The Group's manufacturing facilities are based in Czech Republic and in Bulgaria.